Talkamatic/dialogue-domain-descriptions/docs/dialog-domain-description-definition/domain/children/findout.md

   <findout type="goal"/>
 ```

-### A findout about a WH question, "which colour would you like?"
+### A findout for a WH question, "which colour would you like?"

 ```xml
   <findout type="wh_question" predicate="colour"/>
 ```

-### A findout about a Yes/No question, "Would you like some fries with that?"
+### A findout for a Yes/No question, "Would you like some fries with that?"

 ```xml
   <findout type="yn_question" predicate="side_order_fries"/>
 ```

-### A findout about a WH question, "What is your destination?", where the answer can be recycled from old answers
+### A findout for a WH question, "What is your destination?", where the answer can be recycled from old answers

 ```xml
   <findout type="wh_question" predicate="destination" allow_answer_from_pcom="true"/>
 ```

-### A findout about an alt question, "Would you like to calculate the monthly payment or would you like to know the interest rate?"
+### A findout for an alt question, "Would you like to calculate the monthly payment or would you like to know the interest rate?"

 ```xml
 <findout type="alt_question">